Cecilierenee/Unit2-Project/README.md

   -As a gamer, I can create a publisher in my library.<br>
   -As a gamer, I can update a publisher in my library.<br>
   -As a gamer, I can read a publisher in my library.<br>
-  -As a gamer, I can read developers from a publisher in my library.<br>
   -As a gamer, I can delete a publisher from my library.<br>

 ![MVP Banner](https://user-images.githubusercontent.com/89564513/148093144-0b0d1fb4-ac11-4f79-92fa-12e1da1d3cbe.png)<br>